 Food Choices at DelGrosso’s

+It’s not often you can visit an amusement park where you can actually bring your own food.
 For those who wish to bring a picnic, there are several covered picnic tables in the Picnic Grove and on the edge of Kid’s Kingdom.
-DelGrosso’s offers various group picnic packages if you come with a large group.

 - Rides and water park open at 11 am.
-Water park closes at 8pm and ride park closing time varies.
+Water park closes at 6 pm and ride park closes at 7 pm.

 - Before your visit, make sure to view their “Closures” page to see any changes in operation.